cathrynmarcuse/project-interoperability/index.md

 IMPORTANT: THIS IS A DRAFT.
 LARGE PARTS OF THIS PROJECT ARE UNDER CONSTRUCTION AND MAY REFER BACK TO PROJECT OPEN DATA THROUGHOUT THE MONTH OF MARCH.

 We hope you help us improve and adopt this as a resource to build information interoperability throught the Information Sharing Environment.
-These tools are based on the Information Interoperability Framework, or I2F.
 Learn more about us at [ISE.gov](http://ise.gov).

 ----------------